 Jacky sadly passed away in 2016 from a fatal fall in his vineyard.
 Despite Jacky's death, his wife and two daughters continue his dream of producing outstanding wines.

-Domaine de Beudon is located in the height of Switzerland's largest wine region with plots spread over 3 different levels, between 464m and 890m, in the Valais region.
-Domaine de Beudon is clearly not your average winery visit; you can access the vineyard only through steep paths or via a private cable car.
-The Beudon vineyard is south oriented and located on a plateau above Rhone plain - “beudon” means belly, an allusion to the tubby outcrop of rock on which the vines are grown.
+Domaine de Beudon is located in the height of Switzerland's largest wine region with plots spread over 3 different levels, between 464m and 890m above sea level, in the Valais region.
+Domaine de Beudon is not your average winery visit; you can access the vineyard only through steep paths or via a private cable car.
+The Beudon vineyard is south oriented and located on a plateau above Rhone plain - “beudon” means belly, a nod to the tubby outcrop of rock on which the vines are grown.
 It extends over 6 hectares between 740 and 890m.